 Viscri Fortified Church

 A small village to the north of Brasov hosts yet another UNESCO treasure: the fortified church of Viscri (Weisskirch in the local dialect).
-If immersing yourself in the local culture and lifestyle is what you are looking for when travelling, then Viscri is the place to be.
-The church itself is quite small and its interior is decorated simply, with hand-painted wooden panels, a classicist altar and a small pipe-organ.
-What is most impressive though is the monumentality of the fortress surrounding the church, with its thick walls and white towers visible from miles away.
+If immersing yourself in the local culture and lifestyle is what you are looking for when traveling, Viscri is the place to be.
+The church itself is quite small, and its interior is decorated with hand-painted wooden panels, a classicist altar, and a small pipe organ.
+Most impressive, though, is the monumentality of the fortress surrounding the church, with its thick walls and white towers visible from miles away.
 But don’t visit only the church – go and meet the villagers!
 You can visit several traditional households that still maintain their original furnishings.
-Even Prince Charles owns such a household, which serves as his home during holidays and is being cared for by a local family.
-And if you’re looking for some horseshoes…to put on your horses (if you have some) or just hang on your living room walls, don’t forget to visit the blacksmiths – they will teach you a thing or two about playing with fire.
+Even Prince Charles owns such a household, which serves as his home during holidays and is cared for by a local family.
+And if you’re looking for some horseshoes…to put on your horses (if you have some) or hang on your living room walls, don’t forget to visit the blacksmiths – they will teach you a thing or two about playing with fire.

 Saschiz Fortified Church